spotdemo4/opengrep/README.md

 ### Welcome to Opengrep, a fork of Semgrep, under the LGPL 2.1 license

-Opengrep is a fork of Semgrep, created by Semgrep Inc. Opengrep is not affiliated with or endorsed by Semgrep Inc.
+_Opengrep is a fork of Semgrep, created by Semgrep Inc. Opengrep is not affiliated with or endorsed by Semgrep Inc._

-Open-source license changes by private vendors are no small matter, often leading to disruption and uncertainty for contributors and users of those projects.
-In such cases, the future of the community hangs in doubt as community members must work to continue and protect an open future.
-As Semgrep clamps down on its open source projects, we unite behind Opengrep to ensure that discovering security issues remains accessible to all.

-Opengrep stands to empower every developer with open and transparent static code analysis.
 Let's make secure software development a shared standard.
+Opengrep provides every developer and organization with open and advanced static code analysis.

+Opengrep is initiated by a collective of AppSec organizations, including: Aikido.dev, Arnica, Amplify, Endor, Jit, Kodem, Mobb, and Orca Security.
+To join as a sponsor or contributor, open an [issue](https://github.com/opengrep/opengrep/issues).
 To learn more, read the manifesto at [opengrep.dev](https://opengrep.dev/).
-Opengrep is initiated by a collective of AppSec organizations, including: Aikido.dev, Arnica, Amplify, Endor, Jit, Kodem, Mobb, and Orca.
-To join as a sponsor, open an [issue](https://github.com/opengrep/opengrep/issues).
+We aim to make SAST widely accessible, advance the engine with new impactful features, and ensure it remains open and vendor-neutral for the long-term.

 Opengrep is open to any individual or organization to leverage and contribute, [join the open roadmap sessions](https://lu.ma/opengrep).